-What should I avoid while receiving ondansetron injection (Zofran)?
+What should I avoid while taking ondansetron (Zofran)?

 Where can I get more information?

-Your doctor or pharmacist has more information about ondansetron injection written for health professionals that you may read.
+Your doctor or pharmacist can provide more information about ondansetron injection.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.